-COLLEGE: Played three seasons (2009-11) at Alabama, helping Tide to 36-4 record that included BCS national championships in ’09 (14-0 record) and ’11 (13-1 record) ...
+College: Played three seasons (2009-11) at Alabama, helping Tide to 36-4 record that included BCS national championships in ’09 (14-0 record) and ’11 (13-1 record) ...
+Entered NFL draft after junior season ...
 Played in 38 games, with starts in 25 contests (12 as a sophomore and 13 as a junior) ...
 Totaled 91 tackles, three INTs, 16 passes defensed, three forced fumbles, a fumble recovery and a TD on a blocked punt return ...
-Started all 13 games as a senior for unbeaten BCS national champs ...
-Had no INTs as a senior (nine passes defensed and two forced fumbles), but analysts recognized opponents’ reluctance to throw in his area, and he still earned first-team All-America honors from Football Writers Association and Pro Football Weekly, along with second-team nod from Associated Press.BRINGING THE 'SWAG': At Alabama, Kirkpatrick’s confident playing style earned him the nickname “Swag,” as in swagger.
-“It’s an attitude,” Kirkpatrick says.
-“It’s a brand.
-It just makes you feel good.
-You can’t teach it.
-I like to have a lot of swag about what I do, confidence in what I do.
-When you see me out there, you don’t have to worry about, ‘Is he nervous?’
-I’m not nervous, because I know what I’m supposed to do, and I trust my technique.”
+Started all 13 games as a junior for unbeaten BCS national champs ...
+Had no INTs as a junior (nine passes defensed and two forced fumbles), but analysts recognized opponents’ reluctance to throw in his area, and he still earned first-team All-America honors from Football Writers Association and Pro Football Weekly, along with second-team nod from Associated Press.Personal: Hometown is Gadsden, Ala. ...
+Attended Gadsden (Ala.)
+City High School, where he earned ratings among the elite college CB prospects in the nation ...
+Earned All-America honors from Parade, USA Today and Super Prep ...
+Was a general studies major at Alabama ...
+First name is pronounced “DRAY.”

 Adam Jones broke down and wept when he saw what happened to Leon Hall early in Sunday's game in Detroit.
 Then he saw fellow cornerback Terence Newman crying and it got even worse.